RESI Logo

 However, acceptance does not necessarily equate to trust.

-• 68% of buyers want clear disclosure whenever AI generates property listings, valuations or mortgage recommendations.
+• 68% want disclosure when AI generates listings, valuations or mortgage recommendations.

 • The same proportion would independently verify AI-generated information before making a housing decision.

-• 44% would pay additional fees for expert verification of AI-generated outcomes.
+• 44% would pay additional fees for expert verification of AI outputs.

-These findings highlight the continued importance of human oversight in high-stakes property transactions, even as automation expands.
+These findings highlight the continued importance of human oversight in high-stakes property transactions.

 Source: Cotality AI in Housing Report 2026